REST AND SLEEP ARE ESSENTIAL FOR HEALTH

 In summary, there is no substitute for sleep.
-Also, sleep is anything but a
+Also, sleep is anything but a waste of

-waste of time.
-It is an essential
+time.
+It is an essential part of

-rejuvenation, but of insights and other healing processes.
+but of insights and other healing processes.

 You may envy those who seem to have lots of energy, yet get by on little sleep.
 Please let go of this envy, and don’t try to copy these people.
 Reasons why some seem to get along on not much sleep are:

 1. Burning themselves out.
 Many of them don't know it, or they know it and don't care, or they care but do not know what to do about it.
 Some are “driven” by emotions or biochemical imbalances, which is not healthy.

 2. Using stimulants.
 Their energy is false.
 One of these days it will catch up with them and they will “crash” or become ill.